gdibernardo/email-service/README.md

 In order to run the application on your local environment, you need to:

 - Install the App Engine component.
 - Enable Pub/Sub and create a valid topic and subscription.
-The subscription has to be of **push** type; the push endpoint is: /pubsub/push?token=**YOUR-SECRET-TOKEN**.
+The subscription has to be of **push** type; the push endpoint is: /pubsub/push?token=**YOUR-SECRET-TOKEN** (We recommend to use a strong security token.
 - Create an account on Sendgrid and Mailjet.

 Furthermore, you need to setup the app configuration in the following files: